bbc/apache2-license-checker/README.md

 ## Use with your project

-- Run `npm install apache2-license-checker --save-dev`
+- Run `npm install @bbc/apache2-license-checker --save-dev`
-- Run `apache2-license-checker` in the root of your project
 - Modify your `package.json` to include `apache2-license-checker` as part of your *test* script

 For example: